FTP SOFTWARE DETAILS

 Press "+" button to add a new FTP connection to the list.

-Give your connection a name of our choice.
+Give your connection a name of your choice.

 In "Server" field enter your IP address or domain name.